Protect your loved ones with term life insurance.

 With group life insurance, the base amount given to employees for free is a great deal and should be accepted.

-As soon as you look at supplemental employer life insurance, consider an individual life insurance policy first.
+As soon as you look at supplemental group life insurance, consider an individual term life insurance policy.

 Term Life vs. Universal Life Insurance